open62541/open62541/README.md

 # open62541

-open62541 (<http://open62541.org>) is an open source and free implementation of OPC UA (OPC Unified Architecture) written in the common subset of the C99 and C++98 languages.
-The library is usable with all major compilers and provides the necessary tools to implement dedicated OPC UA clients and servers, or to integrate OPC UA-based communication into existing applications. open62541 library is platform independent.
-All platform-specific functionality is implemented via exchangeable plugins.
-Plugin implementations are provided for the major operating systems.
+open62541 (<http://open62541.org>) is an open source implementation of OPC UA (OPC Unified Architecture / IEC 62541) written in the C language.
+The library is usable with all major compilers and provides the necessary tools to implement dedicated OPC UA clients and servers, or to integrate OPC UA-based communication into existing applications. open62541 library is platform independent: All platform-specific functionality is implemented via exchangeable plugins for porting to different (embedded) platforms.

 open62541 is licensed under the Mozilla Public License v2.0 (MPLv2).
 This allows the open62541 library to be combined and distributed with any proprietary software.
 Only changes to the open62541 library itself need to be licensed under the MPLv2 when copied and distributed.
 The plugins, as well as the server and client examples are in the public domain (CC0 license).
 They can be reused under any license and changes do not have to be published.